Respire Airway Clinics

 Distant spread (M1)

-Systemic treatment required — surgery not appropriate
+Systemic treatment required; surgery is not appropriate

 EBUS accuracy

-Sensitivity >90% for mediastinal staging — equivalent to surgical mediastinoscopy
+Sensitivity >90% for mediastinal staging, equivalent to surgical mediastinoscopy

 Important: EBUS results directly determine treatment decisions.
 Accurate staging avoids unnecessary surgery and guides oncologists to the right treatment plan.